 Artists and the both-and

-Even ground-breaking artists conform to basic techniques, skills and measures for most part.
 What may finally get unique and yet likable could be a final touch, like the rose flower of the rose-bush.

 Dasgupta, Sailendra.
 Paramhansa Swami Yogananda: Life-portrait and Reminiscences.
 Lincoln NE: iUniverse 2006.